tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 * *defined(b)* is the set of variables defined by instructions in a block

 We ended up computing the live-in sets for blocks in the register allocator post but then using the live-out sets instead.
-So today let's compute some live-out sets with Datalog!
+So today let's compute both live-in and live-out sets with Datalog!

 ## Datalog

+Datalog is a logic programming language.
+It probably looks and feels different from every other programming language you have used... except for maybe SQL.
+It might feel similar to SQL, except SQL has a certain order to it that Datalog does not.

 We'll be using Souffle here because Waleed mentioned it and also I learned a bit about it in my databases class.

-The thing you do first is define your relations.
+The thing you do first is define your relations, which is what Datalog calls a table.

 In this case, if we want to compute liveness information, we have to know information about what a block uses, defines, and what successors it has.

 First, the thing you have to know about Datalog, is that it's kind of like the opposite of array programming.
 We're going to express things about sets by